BleachDev/mcosm/README.md

 # McOSM
-A Minecraft OSM Generator fully compatible with the Build The Earth map projection
+A Minecraft OSM Generator fully compatible with CubicChunks, Terra121 and the Build The Earth map projection

-(Not a fully done mod, still in dev stage)

 ## Usage